 Truck accidents can have a devastating effect on a human’s spinal structure.
-Often times, the tremendous force generated by these accidents leave their victims with paralysis.
+Often, the tremendous force generated by these accidents leave their victims with paralysis.
 Just like with a TBI, spinal damage is not always apparent to start.
 A spinal injury can manifest into bigger problems over time, so you should always seek medical attention if your spine was injured in a truck accident.

 Believe it or not, truck accidents are close to 10 times more likely to kill a victim that normal car accidents.
 Knowing this, if your loved one was killed in a truck accident in Bakersfield, Mickey Fine can help you hold the trucking company responsible for their death.
 Mickey Fine can never replace a loved one, but he can help your family get the compensation needed to begin to move forward.

 Steps to Take After a Semi Truck Accident

 The moments following a truck accident can be among the most frightening in your life.
 However, the steps you take after your accident can have a significant impact on your ability to collect compensation for all of your damages.